petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations/adding-custom-validations.md

 ![Create validations for custom and system object fields.](./adding-custom-validations/images/01.png)

+!!! note
+    If out-of-the-box validations don't meet your needs, you can create custom validations using the `objectValidationRule` client extension.
+See [Microservice Client Extensions](../../../client-extensions/microservice-client-extensions.md) for more information.

 To add a validation,

 1. Open the *Global Menu* ( ![Global Menu](../../../../images/icon-applications-menu.png) ), go to the *Control Panel* tab, and click *Objects*.